Please enter both an email address and a password.

 Stated learning outcomes:

-The Supervisor says: "The Fellow should become competent to perform elective knee surgery supervised or unsupervised depending upon his / her progress through the Fellowship.
-Fellows will be encouraged to undertake an audit research activity and present in national / international meetings.
+The Supervisor says: "The fellow should become competent to perform elective knee surgery supervised or unsupervised depending upon his / her progress through the Fellowship.
+Fellows will be encouraged to undertake an audit research activity and present in national/international meetings.
 They will also be encouraged to publish in relevant journals.
-The Fellow will be able to see patients in the elective clinics and discuss their management with the supervising Consultant.
-Over time the Fellow should be able to take independent management decisions."
+The fellow will be able to see patients in the elective clinics and discuss their management with the supervising Consultant.
+Over time, the fellow should be able to make independent management decisions."

 Clinical competencies to be achieved:

 The Supervisor says: "The surgeries will include broadly reconstructive surgery around the knee, meniscal treatment including repairs, debridement and meniscal transplant; unicompartmental replacement including medial and lateral and patellofemoral arthroplasty.
 The unit performs a high number of partial knee replacements.
-Management of patellar instability including non operative treatment, surgical treatment including tibial tubercle osteotomies, MPFL reconstructions and trochleoplasty.
-Depending upon the NHS model from now on, there will be opportunity to take part in revision arthroplasty cases."
+Management of patellar instability includes nonoperative treatment and surgical treatment including tibial tubercle osteotomies, MPFL reconstructions and trochleoplasty.
+Depending upon the NHS model from now on, there will be an opportunity to take part in revision arthroplasty cases."

-Depending upon experience, the Fellow can be Lead surgeon in half of these.
+Depending upon experience, the fellow can be the lead surgeon in half of these.

 • Chaitanya Vyawahare (Feb 20 – Oct 21)